MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 ## Create an Azure AI Search index

 The goal with this application is to ground the model responses in your custom data.
-You use an Azure AI Search index that stores vectorized data from the embeddings model.
 The search index is used to retrieve relevant documents based on the user's question.

 You need an Azure AI Search service and connection in order to create a search index.